 Students are expected to follow all dress standards at any school-sponsored program whether or not they are participants.

 The School Board has given the Principal, Mr. Lepulu, the authority to decide the appropriateness of dress and appearance of all students.

-UNIFORM TOP – short-sleeve or long-sleeve polo shirt (collar with 3 buttons) or button-down shirt (collar with buttons all the way down the front).
-FLAG colors only – navy blue, red (not burgundy), or white.
-NO LIGHT BLUE tops.
+UNIFORM TOP – short-sleeve or long-sleeve polo shirt (collar with 3 buttons) or button-down shirt (collar with buttons all the way down the front) School colors only – navy blue, red, burgundy, or white.

 Student may wear a sweater or hoodless sweatshirt over the shirt.
-The sweater or sweatshirt must be a solid uniform color (dark blue, red, or white) and must not have words or pictures on it.
+The sweater or sweatshirt must be a solid uniform color (dark blue, red, burgundy or white, black) and must not have words or pictures on it.
 Special T-shirts for field trips will be provided at the beginning of the year and must be worn on all off-campus trips.
 They may also be worn on Fridays.

 OUTERWEAR – Coats, hooded sweatshirts, hats or caps may be worn to school, but must be removed inside the school.
+Coats and hooded sweatshirts must be Grey, Navy Blue or Black with no wording.
 The hat policy applies to girls as well as boys.

 A good relationship between home and school requires good communication.
 If this communication is to have a favorable outcome, it must be free of obstructions which may lend to misunderstandings and deteriorating relationships.
 We hope that the following guidelines will help in making your student's experience here more profitable.

 Cooperation between parents and teachers will help provide positive educational experiences.
 When students perceive a spirit of mutual support and cooperation between parents and teachers, they will display a more eager attitude toward learning and achievement.